Author name: Lisa

 These past few months have seen Ashford Hemp Industries (AHI), Leon Minos working hard with the team to get a second Ashford Hemp Processor established in New Zealand.
 Meanwhile Connie is wanting to talk with farmers who are growing or are considering growing hemp in North-West NSW to procure ongoing supply of quality bales.
 New Zealand’s Venture Taranaki have ramped up their hemp industry development with the purchase of an Ashford Hemp Processor.
 The installation differs to other processors AHI has supplied and we’re keen to see it in full operation over the coming days.
 If you would like further information about purchasing a Hemp Processor, please contact us on the details below.
 While Leon has been enjoying the beautiful scenery in the Taranaki area, Connie and the processing team continue to be busy processing hemp to supply hempcrete builds in NSW and QLD.
 “We are keen to establish an ongoing supply relationship with farms in the North-West NSW or southern QLD to ensure we continue meeting the growing demand of hemp fibre.
 Growing hemp generates soil improvement and income, but there are several key points that are essential in ensuring these benefits are accessed by both farmers and processors,” says Connie.
 Please contact Connie on the details below if you would like more information.
 Connie Minos EO iHemp NSW Director, Ashford Hemp Industries Ph 0477812163 E:connie@ashfordhempindustries.com

-Education, News, Newsletter
+Education, Growers, Manufacturers, News, Newsletter

 Getting hemp recognised nationally as a valuable crop